AguLeon/rob6323_go2_project/work_logbook.md

 - Penalties remain meaningful but don't dominate
 - Robot should pursue locomotion while experiencing smoothness penalties
 - Motion should be functional + smoother than Run_01 baseline
+- New metrics provide quantitative benchmarks for comparing smoothness and efficiency